 By the early evening, all teams had returned to the clubhouse to enjoy an evening of food, drink and catching up.
 An exciting auction led by Allan Snedden saw guests bidding for hospitality at Manchester United’s VIP Hospitality (donated by Neil Watson at Carinhill Structures Ltd) and a four-ball at Gleneagles (donated by Adam Clark at Arnold Clark).
 The Four-Ball raffle gave guests the chance to win a four ball at a number of top golf courses including Western Gailes and Crail Golfing Society, while the general raffle included tickets to the Arnold Clark box at the Hydro for Kevin Bridges (donated by John Clark at Arnold Clark), designer sunglasses (donated by Peter Ivins Eye Care) and much more.

-Karen McDonald, Director of External Relations at The High School of Glasgow, said: “Many thanks to everyone for making the HSOG Charity Golf Day 2022 another success.
+Karen McDonald, Head of External Relations at The High School of Glasgow, said: “Many thanks to everyone for making the HSOG Charity Golf Day 2022 another success.
 To the teams who took part, the individuals who generously donated prizes, the individuals who helped ensure the smooth running of the day, we thank you.
 We couldn’t host this event without the input of you all and after years of disruption we were so pleased to be able to bring this back.

 “Money raised from the day goes towards our Bursary Fund, which is critical in allowing us to continue to offer places to talented but less financially fortunate young people.”

 Highlights from the HSOG Charity Golf Day 2022 can be found here: